heseltime/heseltime.github.io/pages/portfolio.md

 ## [Full Repo](https://github.com/heseltime/SWT6Marketplace)

+All in all, this was a nice project drawing togeth Object Oriented programming, API design and a React frontend into a rapid development framework, since it had to get done fast.
+I think this kind of thing is the bread and butter in Software Engineering.
+But let's face it, the world is probably not quick to need yet another marketplace app.

 ## <a name="open-ai-api"></a>Scripting: Python OpenAI API Package Testing

 Not as visual, but certainly useful (ties in with my [grad thesis](/rDai#jku-thesis-overview) too), therefore an honorable mention in my portfolio: